Anamika1911/ArchitecturalKatas/KeyCapabilities/WaterQuality.md

 - Saving data to datalake for reports and analytics.
 - Saving alert thrashold configured on UI.
 - Monitor incoming data for any instant alerts to be generated.
-- Background services running every minute to check for any thrashold breach for data received in last 1 minute.
+- ApacheSpark task running every minute to check for any thrashold breach for data received in last 1 minute.

 ## Sensor Parameters
 - Temperature: Fish have specific temperature requirements depending on the species.
 Monitoring temperature ensures that it remains within the optimal range for the species being farmed.